-Armstrong had created the components necessary to make Continuous Wave (CW) radio practicable.
+Armstrong had the created components necessary to make Continuous Wave (CW) radio practicable.
 Recall that radio at that time was primarily wireless telegraphy (i.e., dots and dashes).
-CW radio is required transmit audio to information (e.g., music and voice).
+CW radio is audio required to transmit information (e.g., music and voice).